Skip to contents

 Details

-If check_resp = TRUE, the function will run a basic response diagnostic using default thresholds (min_count = 5, min_prop = 0.01), attach the results as an attribute "resp_checks" on the returned object, and add a short NOTE with counts of flagged items.
+If check_resp = TRUE, the function will run a basic diagnostic using default thresholds (min_count = 5, min_prop = 0.01), attach the results as an attribute "resp_checks" on returned object, and add a short NOTE with counts of flagged items.
 A response category is considered sparse if it has fewer than min_count responses OR a within-item proportion smaller than min_prop.
 For more control, use irw_check_resp() directly.